Mugsy's Revenge

-Mugsy's Revenge is a strategy and management computer game for the ZX Spectrum, Commodore 64 and Amstrad CPC that was released in 1986.
+Mugsy's Revenge is a business simulation video game for the ZX Spectrum, Commodore 64 and Amstrad CPC that was released in 1986.
 It is effectively a sequel to the earlier Mugsy by the same publisher, and has many of the same features, in both design, and setting.

 Gameplay

 The player takes the role of 'Mugsy', a gangster who has just been released from prison.
 The game begins in 1919, and the aim of the game is for Mugsy to make a fortune from the bootleg smuggling business, which has been generated as a result of prohibition.
-In each 'turn' of the game, which represents one year, decisions must be made about how much illegal alcohol to buy, which staff to assign to which activity, and how much money to spend on bribing law enforcement.
+In each turn of the game, which represents one year, decisions must be made about how much illegal alcohol to buy, which staff to assign to which activity, and how much money to spend on bribing law enforcement.
 Surviving for ten years means that the game ends, with the repeal of prohibition.

-The game had a similar theme and visual style to Mugsy, in that it featured strong, colorful graphics in a similar style to comic books, with information presented to the player in the form of dialogue between on-screen characters, such as Mugsy himself, and an un-named assistant.
+Like the earlier Mugsy game, the graphics are in the style of comic books.
+Information is presented to the player in the form of dialogue between on-screen characters.
 At each decision point, the player enters text into a dialogue box.

-There was also a mini-game arcade element.
-This is triggered in the event that one of Mugsy's rivals orders a contract killing on him.
-When this happens, the player controls Mugsy directly, and must shoot the assassins who are sent after him before Mugsy gets shot too many times himself.
+There is an action minigame triggered if one of Mugsy's rivals orders a contract killing on him.
+The player controls Mugsy directly and must shoot the assassins who are sent after him before Mugsy gets shot too many times himself.

-Controls

-Only a keyboard could be used for the majority of the gameplay, since most of the user input was by text.
-A joystick could be used for the arcade sequence.